plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 ## Install Consul Client

 Patroni uses a "Distributed Configuration Store" (DCS) in order to coordinate and manage the PostgreSQL cluster.
-One of the DCS supported by Patroni is Consul.
+One of the DCS supported by patroni is Consul.
 The Consul client is the connection to the Consul cluster and therefore needs to be installed on the VMs, that get PostgreSQL installed later.

 The installation is simple: We fetch the current Consul version from [Hashicorp](https://releases.hashicorp.com/consul/) for our operating system and install it under `/usr/local/bin`.
 For Linux like this: